Two wild elephants in green field at sunset in Sri Lanka

 For the adventurous traveler, one of the most popular tourist attractions is summiting Mount Kinabalu on the Malaysian side of Borneo island.
 Standing at 4,095 meters tall, Mount Kinabalu is the highest mountain on the island, and the 20th most prominent peak in the world.
 The trek requires a local guide and takes 2 days and 1 night, typically reaching the peak during sunrise.

 For those who would rather view the mountain from afar, Mount Kinabalu sits in Malaysia’s first World Heritage Site declared by UNESCO in December 2000 for being one of the most important biological sites in the world.
-Here visitors can experience four climatic zones, view some of the 4,500 species of flora and fauna – including 326 bird species, an estimated 100 mammal species, and over 110 land snail species.
+Here visitors can experience four climatic zones, and view some of the 4,500 species of flora and fauna – including 326 bird species, an estimated 100 mammal species, and over 110 land snail species.
 Thousands of travelers each year flock to the park to bask in the beauty of the gorgeous peak.

 Boats in river along busy sidewalk